egeexyz/terraform-deploy-fargate/README.md

 ### Module Organization

 This module consists of four distinct `.tf` files which contain Terraform resources.
 You could easily break each file out into it's own external Terraform Module, however I kept everything contained to a single module because it's easier to read and understand.
 There's also a `vars.tf` file which includes variables and parameters you'll want to change for your own solution.

+#### network.tf

+Networking and VPCs are the canonical entry point to an application in AWS and this file contains everything pertaining to the networking plumbing required for your ECS resources to communicate.
+The defaults are:

+* Two availability zones
+* Two distinct subnets (Public and Private)
+* A NAT-Gateway for each public subnet
+  * A route table to associate the private subnets with the NAT
+* An Elastic IP for each availability zone
+  * Attached to the same Internet Gateway